nixworks/public/news/2007/08/24/index.md

 ##### United States District Court
 ### [ United States District Court judge William Hoeveler rules against former Panamanian leader Manuel Noriega returning to Panama after he completes his sentence in a United States prison stating that there was no reason why he shouldn't be extradited to France to face a prison term there. ](/news/2007/08/24/united-states-district-court-judge-william-hoeveler-rules-against-former-panamanian-leader-manuel-noriega-returning-to-panama-after-he-comp.md)
-_Context: France, Manuel Noriega, Panama, U.S., United States District Court, William Hoeveler, judge, prison_
+_Context: France, Manuel Noriega, Panama, United States, United States District Court, William Hoeveler, judge, prison_

 #####  Georgian
 ### [ The Georgian government announces that its forces have fired on a Russian aircraft that was claimed to have violated Georgian airspace, possibly shooting it down. ](/news/2007/08/24/the-georgian-government-announces-that-its-forces-have-fired-on-a-russian-aircraft-that-was-claimed-to-have-violated-georgian-airspace-pos.md)